Orphan pages are pretty much invisible to search engines and visitors.

 Find and Replace the Link

-If you have an orphan page that’s getting some traffic from external websites, try reaching out to the owner of the site that is linking to your orphan page and asking to replace the link with a more relevant of your web pages.
+If you are getting some traffic from external websites, try reaching out to the owner of the site that is linking to your orphan page and asking to replace the link with a more relevant of your web content.

 Add Internal Links

-If you have an orphan page that has value and you think it could be useful for your users, try adding links to it from other pages on your website, to help Google find the orphan page and include it in the search rankings.
+If you have an orphan page that has value and you think it could be useful for your users, try adding links to it from other pages on your website, to help Google find the content and include it in the search rankings.

 Orphan Pages FAQs